foundersandcoders/old-coursebook/about/school.md

 We are a social enterprise and a freelance co-operative.

-We believe in the idea of creating environments where people can both learn and work.

-This space is a realisation of that idea.
+According to documents lodged at *Companies House*, are activities are:

+    Providing programmes of study for the general public.

+    Providing a place of learning and work for our members.

+And,

-When the company starts making a surplus, we will use that surplus to develop more study programmes and to develop new places of study and work.
+    If the company makes any surplus it will be used for developing further programmes of study and for developing further places of study and work.

 That's it.